-Intent of Measures to provide suitable building design, construction and sufficient PRP Table 6 8a space to ensure that radiant heat levels do not exceed critical limits for firefighters and other emergency services personnel APZ undertaking operations, including supporting or evacuating occupants.
-Performance Criteria Acceptable Solution as per PBP Compliance

-Radiant heat levels of greater the building is provided with an than 10kW/m2 (calculated at APZ in accordance with Table No APZ required 1200K) will not be experienced A1.12.1 in Appendix 1. on any part of the building.
-APZ maintenance is practical, soil stability is not compromised and the potential for crown fires is minimised.
-APZs are located on lands with a slope less than 18 degrees.
-Complies APZ is not located on slopes greater than 18°.
-APZs are managed and the APZ is managed in No APZ required maintained to prevent the spread of fire to the building. the APZ is provided in perpetuity. accordance with the requirements of Appendix 4 of this document, and is wholly within the boundaries of the development site; APZ are wholly within the boundaries of the development site; and other structures located within the APZ need to be located further than 6m from the refuge building.
+Intent of Measures to provide suitable building de sign, construction and sufficient PBP Table 6.8a space to ensure that radiant heat levels do not exceed critical limits for firefighters and other emergency services personnel APZ undertaking operations, includ ing supporting or evacuating occupants.
+Performance Criteria Acceptable Solution as per PBP Compliance Radiant heat levels of greater the building is provided with an than 10kW/m2 (calculated at APZ in accordance with Table NA 1200K) will not be experienced A1.12.1 in Appendix 1.
+No APZ required within the site. on any part of the building.
+APZ maintenance is practical, APZs are located on lands with soil stability is not compromised a slope less than 18 degrees.
+NA and the potential for crown fires is minimised.

+APZs are managed and the APZ is managed in ΝΑ

+5 C C

+maintained to prevent the accordance with the No APZ required within the site.

+spread of fire to the building. requirements of Appendix 4 of

+the APZ is provided in this document, and is wholly

+within the boundaries of the

+perpetuity. development site;

+APZ are wholly within the

+boundaries of the development

+site; and

+other structures located within

+the APZ need to be located

+further than 6m from the refuge

+building.